department-of-veterans-affairs/vets-design-system-documentation/src/_documentation/sketch-for-teams.md

 # Sketch for Teams at VA

 Design teams at VA use Sketch for Teams to view, share, and collaborate on our work.
-Only designers actively working on products at VA.gov can ce added to Sketch for Teams.
+Only designers actively working on products at VA.gov can be added to Sketch for Teams.

 ## Get added to Sketch for Teams